Pettit wins NCAA men’s title with closing even-par 70

+One bad round seemed to put him a funk.
+Then his clubs were stolen.
+The tall, lanky player from Alabama appeared to get back into a groove in 2020, only to have the season snatched away by the pandemic.

+Perseverance carried him through – all the way to a national title.

-SCOTTSDALE, Ariz.
-(AP) — Clemson senior Turk Pettit saved par from a difficult spot on his final hole to close out an even-par 70 and clinched the NCAA men’s national championship on Monday when Oklahoma State freshman Bo Jin missed a 10-foot par putt on No. 18.
+Turk kept his composure on at Grayhawk Golf Club’s difficult Raptor Course on Monday, saving par from a difficult spot on his final hole to shoot an even-par 70 in the final round of the NCAA men’s championship.

-Pettit seemed to be in trouble when his drive on the par-4 ninth hole landed in a deep fairway bunker right.
-His approach shot came up well short, but he hit it to about 5 feet and dropped the putt.

-Pettit finished at 7-under 273 on the difficult Grayhawk Golf Club Raptor Course to send Larry Penley into retirement with a national champion after 38 years of coaching.
+Turk finished at 7-under 273 and watched from across the lake as Oklahoma State freshman Bo Jin missed a tying 10-foot par putt on the 511-yard par-4 18th hole.

+“Last tournament I ever play as a college golfer and I ended up winning,” Pettit said.
+“I’ve only had two wins in college golf, so that’s pretty special.”

 Jin, the overnight leader by two, had his chances down the stretch after struggling early.